almlab/SmileTrain/README.md

     - module add python/2.7.3
 * Run the tests.
 * Run otu_caller.py with the command line option --dry_run before you actually submit any jobs.
 Check that the output commands look like what you actually want to submit to the cluster!

-# Documentation
-Scripts are annotated with docstrings that can be read using pydoc.
-To view documentation for script.py, run
-    pydoc script

 # Code standards
 * Indentation is 4 spaces